Riesz continuity of the Atiyah-Singer Dirac operator under perturbations of local boundary conditions: Introduction

 is immediate from the spectral theorem coupled with Fubini's theorem.
-For the harmonic analyst, the estimate \eqref{eq:QtQEspectralthm} is a version adapted to the operator $\Dirb$, asserting the continuity of the wavelet transform in wavelet theory.
+Here $\Qqb_t = t\Dirb(\iden + t^2\Dirb^2)^{-1}$ is a holomorphic approximation, adapted to the operator $\Dirb$, of the projection onto frequencies in a dyadic band around $1/t$.
+For the harmonic analyst, the estimate \eqref{eq:QtQEspectralthm} yields continuity of a wavelet transform, adapted to $\Dirb$, and plays the same role in wavelet theory as Plancherel's theorem does in Fourier theory.
 We refer to \cite{Daubechies} by Daubechies in the case $\Qqb_t$ is the projection onto scale $t$ in the multiscale resolution.
+These ideas are also central in Littlewood--Paley theory.

+Quadratic estimates like \eqref{eq:QtQEspectralthm} are a flexible tool.
+They can be adapted to handle non-self-adjoint operators as well as non-commuting operators.
+Relevant to this paper is the latter extension, where we want to estimate $f(\Dirp)-f(\Dirb)$ as in \eqref{eq:mainpertest}.
+By expressing these operators in terms of resolvents of $\Dirp$ and $\Dirb$ respectively via the Dunford functional calculus, such perturbation estimates can be obtained from quadratic estimates of the form

+Here $\Qq_t$ is like $\Qqb_t$ above but for the operator $\Dirp$, $A$ typically is a bounded multiplication operator, and $\Ppb_t = (\iden + t^2\Dirb^2)^{-1}$ should be thought of as a holomorphic approximation, adapted to the operator $\Dirb$, to the projections onto frequencies smaller than $1/t$.

+Just like in the non-self-adjoint case in \eqref{eq:QtQEspectralthm}, the estimates \eqref{eq:QtQEspectralthmpert} are non-trivial and use the specific structure of the operators $\Dirp$ and $\Dirb$.
+When these are differential operators, allowing non-smooth coefficients, we can use methods from harmonic analysis to handle \eqref{eq:QtQEspectralthmpert} essentially as a Carleson embedding theorem.
+For operators with simpler structure than our Dirac operators, it is also possible to obtain higher order perturbation estimates.
+In this case the relevant quadratic estimates look like \eqref{eq:multlinest}.
+For our Dirac operators, \eqref{eq:QtQEspectralthmpert} more precisely amounts to the two estimates